iliu-net/alejandro/_posts/2017-03-24-stop procrastinating.md

 per year** procrastinating, wasting around 218 minutes every day on doing unimportant things.

-Here’s the maths:
+Here' the maths:

 *218 minutes/day x 365 = 79570 minutes = 55.3 days*

-That’s a lot of time wasted!
+That' a lot of time wasted!

 If you think you need to have a lot of willpower to get productive, you're wrong.